JPro-one/JPro-Documentation/README.md

   port = 8083                         // The web-socket app to use.

-  jproVersion = "2018.1.9"            // The JPro version to use.
+  jproVersion = "2018.1.11"            // The JPro version to use.

   openURLOnStartup = false            // This prevents the browser from opening
                                       // when jproRun is called.

-  openingPath = /fullscreen/          // A prefix to use for the path in
+  openingPath = "/fullscreen/"        // A prefix to use for the path in
                                       // the Url for the browser.

-  JVMArgs << '-Xmx3500m'              // Lets set the memory for the JPro-Server }
+  JVMArgs << '-Xmx3500m'              // Lets set the memory for the JPro-Server

+  // These two lines will add the file1.dat and file2.dat to the folder data in the zipfile.
+  // The names of the files are changed to newname1.dat and newname2.dat. jproReleaseFiles << new JProReleaseFile("target/file1.dat", "/data/newname1.dat")
+  jproReleaseFiles << new JProReleaseFile("target/file2.dat", "/data/newname2.dat")

+  // The file is added to the folder named data, with the filename file3.dat. jproReleaseFiles << new JProReleaseFile("target/file3.dat", "/data/") }
 ```